pelletierkevin/go_microservice_elasticsearch/README.md

 - Implement additional functionalities using the elasticsearch API
 - Give a specific Json when creating an Index to define the number of replicas and other settings.
 - Develop additional unittests to cover specific cases.
+- In production, the dockerfile/helm may need some additional commands for network/firewall (to enable access - iptables)

 ---